 6. Have A Harvest Picnic

 Think picnics are just for summer and 4th of July?
 WRONG!
 Fall is a great time for a picnic, especially mid September and early October.
 Bring together all your friends and family and get cozy on a plaid picnic blanket.
 Bring some tea in a thermos and a basket full of harvest goodies.
-Check out some great harvest recipes to bring along.
-My favorite harvest recipe book is this one.

 7. Make A Craft